THE BLACK MONK OF PONTEFRACT

 The worst, and most celebrated, aspect of the haunting was the mysterious black-robed figure which often appeared in 30 East Drive.
 Many saw the apparition and were present during the poltergeist activity, but Diane was the central witness and would sometimes receive bruises and scratches.
 On one occasion she was grabbed tightly by the throat, and dragged upstairs by her hair.

-The 2012 film When the Lights Went Out was loosely based on the Pontefract hauntings, with names changed, but most of the story intact including the spectral monk.
+Just as Amityville was turned into a cinema film - which then became a series of progressively worse films (although, fortunately, we never had Amityville Vs Predator) 30 East Drive was given the cinema treatment in 2012.
+The film When the Lights Went Out was loosely based on the Pontefract hauntings, with the names changed, but most of the story intact, including the spectral monk.
 An atmospheric and very effective film by Pat Holden, the story is brought forward from 1966 to 1974 to include the power cuts of the title.

 Here's a recent picture taken in the house of a 'ghost monk's arm' reaching around a corner and holding rosary beads.